KarlZeilhofer/PhotoToPage/README.md

 ## Source code:
 The software was developed on Kubuntu using the Qt Creator and the Qt SDK Version 4.8.6 The software is published under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

+## Relationship
+The project [Scan Tailor](https://github.com/scantailor/scantailor) has similar aims.
+It is by far more advanced, but perhaps my little programm has still it's right to exist.